ascsn/pybmc/README.md

 ## Citation

-If you use pyBMC in your research, please cite:
+If you use pybmc in your research, please cite:

 ```bibtex
 @software{pybmc,